gabrielkuettel/portfolio/content/blog/projects/gs4gg-animation/index.md

 img: "thumbnail.jpg"
 ---

+> Feature animation for <a href="https://goldstandard.org">Gold Standard for the Global Goals</a>

+### Project Background

-Feature animation developed for <a href="https://goldstandard.org">SustainCERT</a> to commemorate the launch of Gold Standard for the Global Goals, a new standard for climate and development projects.
+To commemorate the launch of Gold Standard for the Global Goals, a new standard for climate and development projects, I was tasked with creating a feature animation that both advertised and informed clients of the key features of the new standard.

 I created the animation using Adobe After Effects, Adobe Illustrator for static assets, and Adobe Premiere Pro for editing.

-#### Watch Animation
+### Watch

 <iframe
     width="560"